cea-hpc/modules/doc/source/FAQ.rst

 I put the ``module`` command in a script and I run the script... it doesn't change my environment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A child process (script) can not change the parent process environment.
-A ``module load`` in a script only affects the environement for the script itself.
+A ``module load`` in a script only affects the environment for the script itself.
 The only way you can have a script change the current environment is to *source* the script which reads it into the current process.

 sh: